Anioma youths condemn cult clashes in Delta - Vanguard News

 The statement noted that the cult clashes, if not curtailed immediately, “have shown signs of degenerating into what could at best be termed a massacre thereby forever leaving an indelible dent on the image of the state.

-“These latest killings have only amplified the need for the State government to make an improvement to whatever efforts aimed at tackling insecurity and violent crimes in the State.
+“These latest killings have only amplified the need for the State government to make improvements to whatever efforts aimed at tackling insecurity and violent crimes in the State.

 “The heightened insecurity in the State, especially in Asaba occasioned by the current cult war leaves much to be desired.
 It calls for greater concern especially when weighed against the backdrop that Asaba as the State capital hosts the top State security architecture and a huge presence of security men, yet the security agencies apparently appear to be playing a catch-up game behind these killing spree, instead of nipping it in the bud through topnotch intelligence gathering.